githwxi/ATS-Temptory/docgen/CodeBook/RECIPE/Doublets/README.md

 Note that the first argument `w0` of `word_neighbors_at` is given a linear type, which allows `w0` to be modified.

-Doublets-of-24 is a typical problem of graph-based search.
+Doublets is a typical problem of graph-based search.
 Assume that a node NX0 consists of a list of words representing a path (from some chosen word).
 Let W1 be the last word on NX0.
 Extending NX0 with another word W2 that is one-step related to W1 forms another node NX1 that is a considered a neighbor of NX0.